-For many, the W123 series is the iconic classic Mercedes – and with good reason.
+For many, the Mercedes-Benz W123 series is the iconic classic Merc – and with good reason.
 This is what you need to know if you want to buy one…

 In 1976, when Mercedes launched the new 200-280 series (Code name W123), it seemed much like a case of the emperor’s new suit.
 Yet again, Mercedes had produced a solid, safe saloon and coupe, much like its previous “Stroke Eight”, but with a wealth of improvements.
 Still used to this day as cabs in many developing nations, the W123 has earned itself a reputation as one of the few truly bulletproof classics.
 Four diesel options were available, along with four petrol options – the top 280 model was also available with fuel injection.

 The following year, Mercedes debuted the W123 coupe (or C123, to Mercedes diehard fans).
 Available as a 230C, 280C, 280CE and 300CD, the British market only received the petrol options.
 It’s worth mentioning the Crayford St Tropez, a convertible based on the coupe and built in Britain.
 Launched in 1978, just 12 were made.

 1978 also saw the launch of the W123 estate – or S123.
 Available with the 2.3, 2.5, 2.8 and 2.4 diesel engines as the 230T, 250T, 280TE and 240TD, the estate proved to be an excellent load-lugger, beloved of the middle classes several years after its replacement.
 Today it makes an excellent family classic.

 In 1979, a limousine derivative was launched – an extra row of seats making the car an eight seater, intended for commercial work rather than prestige use.
 Many clients operated airport taxi companies or funeral parlours.
 In the UK most limousines were based on the 250 model, but 240D and 300D limousines were also available.